seanimhof/epd/README.md

 ```
 4. Add a new wallet by adding the private key copied above (without the 0x at the start)

+5. Copy the Contract Addresses from the Deplyoment to the frontend/src/contracts/addresses.json

-5. Open a new terminal and type the following command
+6. Open a new terminal and type the following command
 ```shell
 cd frontend && pnpm install && pnpm build && pnpm preview
 ```

-3. Open [http://localhost:4173/epd-frontend](http://localhost:4173/epd-frontend) in the browser, where metamask is installed.
+7. Open [http://localhost:4173/epd-frontend](http://localhost:4173/epd-frontend) in the browser, where metamask is installed.
 Open the registry

 ## Setup Frontend